 In the connection Properties screens, a drop-down list Data Type Mapping Set is displayed.
-This is the default set that is used when loading tables into the data warehouse.
+This enables you to specify the default data type mapping set to use when loading tables into the data warehouse.

 Data Warehouse Connection Properties

 Non-Data Warehouse Connection Properties